 Chief Resident Stipend

-Chief residents shall be compensated one hundred fifty dollars ($150) per calendar month for their services.
+Chief resident shall be compensated one hundred fifty dollars ($150) per calendar month for their services.
 Co-chief resident assignments are compensated at appropriate prorated amounts.

 Chief residents will be selected by their program director with concurrence from the Graduate Medical Education office.